rogeruiz/write/dress-code/_posts/2021-10-01-check-for-changes-on-git-pull.markdown

 [git-rev-parse]: https://git-scm.com/docs/git-rev-parse#Documentation/git-rev-parse.txt-emltrefnamegtltngtemegemmaster1em

-When you run `git diff` with the `--name-only` flag, you're asking for just the file names for any files that were changed.
+When you run `git diff` with the `--name-only` flag, you're asking for just the filenames for any files that were changed.
 After `--name-only`, we are passing the two `<refname>` that we want to compare.
 In this case, it's `'HEAD@{1}'` and `HEAD` respectively.
 The `@{1}` means the previous value of `HEAD` that existed before the `git pull` took place.
 That particular `<refname>` is also quoted in